Jobs | 06.13.18

 Qualities of job candidate:

-- You are persistent and considerate when working in your field site(s).
+- You are persistent and considerate when working in your field site(s); and

 - You are persuasive when communicating the purpose and impact of your research findings.

-- Working understanding of the current state of online manipulation and disinformation and how different groups and individuals use technology to influence public conversation.
+- Working understanding of the current state of online manipulation and disinformation and how different groups and individuals use technology to influence public conversation; and

-- Education: PhD or equivalent.
-(You must be finished with your degree by July 1, 2018.)
+- Education: PhD required.
+You must be finished with your degree by January 1, 2019.